What kinds of events do you play at?

 We will ask for a non-refundable deposit to secure the booking; the balance of the payment is due from the day after the event.
 Payment can be by bank transfer or cheque, and we will supply invoices with the information you need.
 We are happy to supply formal quotes if that helps you with your accounting.

 In case of illness or other circumstances that mean the lineup which was booked can’t make the event, we’ll make reasonable substitutions without compromising quality wherever possible.
-If this means that we have to provide a smaller lineup than originally agreed, we will make this clear and make reasonable adjustments to our fee, allow cancellations with a full refund, and suggest a replacement band.
+If this means that we have to provide a smaller lineup than originally agreed, we will make this clear as soon as possible and make reasonable adjustments to our fee, allow cancellations in advance with a full refund, and suggest a replacement band.
 We will not accept any liability for any problems or losses in any of these situations, but we will try to be helpful!

 Are you insured?